Solar energy

 “The other choice you have to make is the specific temperature you harvest heat from the panels at,” Van Someren says.
 For example, if you harvest at 40 degrees Celsius, you can use it to take a shower, but the potential for its long-term use isn’t high.
 Storing heat often involves an unavoidable drop in temperature, and there are not many useful applications for heat at that level in this situation.

-On top of that, Zero plans to use an adsorption chiller on the boat, a device that uses hot water to actively cool the vessel.
+On top of that, it is planned to use an adsorption chiller on the boat, a device that uses hot water to actively cool the vessel.
 For that machine to operate properly, it requires harvesting heat somewhere between “60 and 75 degrees Celsius.”

-What Zero required is a hybrid panel that’s able to both generate electricity and capture thermal energy efficiently at temperatures of around 70 degrees Celsius.
+What was required is a hybrid panel that’s able to both generate electricity and capture thermal energy efficiently at temperatures of around 70 degrees Celsius.

 The problem?
 A PVT panel like this doesn’t exist.